Osoapy/Love2d-Artificial-Neural-Network-Flyies-And-Food/README.md

 # Love2d-Neural-Network-Flyies-And-Food
 Learning genetic algorithms...
-Well, I will make a "game" for neural networks (my flyies) to try to find the best path for the food.
-It will use the best one of the flyies as the base for the next generation...
+Well, I will make a "game" for neural networks (my flies) to try to find the best path for the food.
+It will use the best one of the flies as the base for the next generation...

 # Main
 ## In the main, we'll have:
-- Draw all flyies, food, walls (if any)
+- Draw everything
-- Verify if the generation has ended
+- Verify if every fly is dead
+- Mutate every fly
 - Restart

 # Population
+## Parameters
+- Number of flies
+- Maximum of steps
+- Max speed
+- Food coordinates
+- The mutation rate
-## Atributtes:
+## Internal Atributtes:
+- General fitness
+- Generation count
 - Best fly index
-- Generation count
-- Atributte max
+- All flies
 ## Functions:
+- Show flies
-- Create flyies
+- Create flies
-- Update flyies
+- Update flies
+- Calculate fitness
+- Read if all flies are dead
-- Mutate the flyies using the best one
+- Mutate the flies using the best one

 # Fly
+## Parameters
+- Maximum of steps
+- Max speed
-## Default Atributtes:
+## Normal Atributtes:
 - Position
 - Velocity
+- Acceleration
+- Fly radius
-- Atributte max
+- Fitness
 ## Boolean Atributtes:
 - Is dead
 - Reached goal